Abdul-Anshad-A/docker-py/docs/services.md

 ## Removing a service

-A service may be removed simply using the `Client.remove_service` method.
+A service may be removed simply using the `APIClient.remove_service` method.
 Either the service name or service ID can be used as argument.

 ```python